 The average annual lawyer salary in Australia is AUD 127,321, depending on the sector and seniority level.
 Generally, male lawyers earn up to an average of AUD 148,487.
-Whereas, female lawyers earn an average salary of AUD 112,731.
+At the same time, female lawyers earn an average salary of AUD 112,731.

-Now that you know everything about how to become a lawyer in Australia, you are ready to get qualified as a lawyer and get the experience of a lifetime.
+Now that you know everything about becoming a lawyer in Australia, you are ready to get qualified as a lawyer and get the experience of a lifetime.